 If you're moving your own property, your personal property insurance should cover your items.
 Your property is insured anywhere in the world.
 But check with your insurance company to discuss what kinds of perils you are covered for and any gaps you might have – remember, breakage is typically not covered.

 Take stress out of moving by understanding how to transition home insurance from your old home to your new one.

 Q: Is my property covered if it's put in storage?

-If you put belongings in a formal storage unit like PODS, Liberty Mutual will provide 100% of your personal property coverage.
+If you put belongings in a formal storage unit, Liberty Mutual will provide 100% of your personal property coverage.

 Q: What else should I know about moving insurance?

 Even if you have personal property insurance, lost items and breakage are usually not covered.
 Contact your insurance company to see what your policy covers, and consider purchasing coverage from the moving or shipping company for perils not covered by your policy.